By Dr. Raj Persaud and Dr. Jenny Bivona

 A team of psychologists led by a woman has uncovered some surprising findings on one of the most secret aspects of female sexual fantasy.

 While almost everyone has sexual fantasies, previous research into the subject has found between 31 and 62% of women have rape fantasies.
 To be sexually aroused by such an imagined scenario represents a psychological mystery.
-Why fantasise about a criminal act which in reality is repulsive and harrowing?
+Why fantasize about a criminal act which, in reality, is repulsive and harrowing?

 To investigate these and other riddles at the heart of female erotic fantasy, a team of researchers based at the University of North Texas and the University of Notre Dame studied 355 young women.

 A part of the research involved the participants being read a rape fantasy scenario over headphones, to investigate how aroused they became.

 In the study, published in the academic journal 'Archives of Sexual Behaviour,' participants were instructed to close their eyes while listening and to try to imagine themselves as the woman described in the narrative.
 This scenario was derived from storylines typically found in women's romance literature, so it portrayed an erotic rape fantasy, rather than a literal portrayal of actual assault.

 This was the scenario: a male acquaintance is strongly attracted to the female character.
 He expresses a yearning for sex with her, but she's clearly unresponsive.
 He attempts without success to convince her.
 When she continues to openly refuse, he overpowers and rapes her.

 The female character is resistant throughout the interaction and at no time gives consent.
 However, as the man is attractive and he provides erotic stimulation, she does experience gratification from the forced sex.
 The scenario places more emphasis on the use of coercion than on the sexual pleasure.